Digits88/Adaptive-Images-for-WordPress/readme.markdown

 Dependencies
 ------------
-* Browser with Javascript and Cookies enabled.
+* Browser with JavaScript and Cookies enabled.
   JavaScript is needed for detecting the screens height and width.
 A Cookie is needed for temporarily storing the screens width and pixel density and making this data aviable in the adaptive-images script.
-There will be a fallback serving fix defined image sizes if Javascript and/or Cookies are disabled.
+There will be a fallback serving fix defined image sizes if JavaScript and/or Cookies are disabled.